ThisIsALegitUsername/ThisIsALegitUsername/README.md

 * HTML
 * CSS

-I can create decent websites that look modern.
+I can create good-looking websites.

 ## FAQ

 What's your age? **13**

 What IDE do you use? **VSCode**

-What do you code on? **School chromebook**

-Add x to your client! **Join the discord for the client and make a post in the suggestions feed.**